maggiezimon/PyGeM/README.md

 ```
 $ conda create --name <env> --file <this file>
 ```
-To execute the code, run
+To use the code in PySAGES, add files contained in `collective_variables` to PySAGES:
 ```
-python pygem.py
+cp -rf collective_variables/* pysages/collective_variables/.
 ```
-The code saves all the results in a pickled file, `gem_results.pickle`.
-This option should be removed to speed up the execution.
 If the analysis is done on GPUs, specify the device before running the code:
 ```
 export CUDA_VISIBLE_DEVICES=0